EdwinVW/pitstop/src/Infrastructure.Messaging/README.md

 - A helper class (_MessageSerializer_) for serializing and deserializing commands and events to and from JSON.

 ## Release notes
+### Version 2.4.0
+- Upgraded all dependencies to the latest version.

 ### Version 2.3.0
 - Added overload for connecting to RabbitMQ clusters.